tylerneylon/math/lsh_post1/lsh_post1.md

 \providecommand{\smallscrskip}[1]{\class{smallscrskip}{\hskip #1}}

-*Locality-sensitive hashes* are techniques that dramatically speed up search or de-duplication operations on data.
+*Locality-sensitive hashes* are techniques that dramatically speed up search-for-neighbors or near-duplication detection on data.
 They can be used, for example, to filter out duplicates of scraped web pages at an impressive speed, or to perform near-constant-time lookups of nearby points from a